Rep. John Lewis, Civil Rights Icon and 'Conscience of Congress,' Dies

 Lewis was married for 44 years to Lillian Miles, who died in 2012.
 They have one son, John Miles.

-Throughout his life and career, Lewis remained steadfast in his dedication to Civil Rights—and wrote eloquently about his worldview in an op-ed for TIME in 2018.
+Throughout his life and career, Lewis remained steadfast in his dedication to civil rights—and wrote eloquently about his worldview in an op-ed for TIME in 2018.

 “I heard Dr. Martin Luther King Jr. say on many occasions, ‘The arc of the moral universe is long, but it bends toward justice.’
 I still believe we will get there,” he wrote in a quote he repeated while speaking out after the death of George Floyd.
 “We will redeem the soul of America, and in doing so we will inspire people around the world to stand up and speak out.”